The Ultimate Guide to Avoid Crowds at National Parks

 Sunrise over Death Valley National Park, showcasing serene desert landscapes and illustrating how to avoid crowds at national parks by visiting during early hours.

 One of the most effective ways to avoid crowds at national parks is arriving earlier than most people are willing to.
-In many parks, the difference between arriving at 6:30 AM versus 9:00 AM is the difference between empty parking lots and gridlock.
+In many parks, the difference between arriving at 6:30 AM versus 9:00 AM is the difference between empty parking lots and complete gridlock.

 Why this works:

-• Wildlife activity is higher and temperatures are cooler
+• Wildlife activity is higher and temperatures are cooler in the early hours

 2. Prioritize Popular Sights First